 The Supplemental Instruction Program provides tutoring at no cost to KCUMB students.
 All KCUMB students are encouraged to receive tutoring.
-In the College of Osteopathic Medicine, tutoring is available for the practical or hands-on curriculum.
-This includes pathology, anatomy and osteopathic manipulative medicine.
+In the College of Osteopathic Medicine, tutoring is available for the practical or hands-on curriculum as well as didactics.
 For students in the College of Biosciences, tutoring is available for lecture-based material.
 Request forms can be completed at the front desk of Smith Hall.